Become a McNair Scholar

 2. Letter of Recommendation (PDF): Applicants must complete the waiver at the top of the form.
 Then, the recommender may complete the remainder of the form and email the scanned document to mcnair@echo.rutgers.edu.

-3. Complete the online application to become a McNair scholar.
+3. Complete the online application to become a McNair scholar

 Program Benefits

 The McNair Scholars Program offers services, events, and programs for undergraduate students interested in attending graduate school.
 These services hope to cultivate interest, engage exploration, and encourage pursuit of graduate school for students from diverse backgrounds.
+McNair Scholars have many opportunities to experience and/or present at professional research conferences.
+The following are a list of some resources for McNair Scholars.
+Feel free to contact the program staff to discuss any of these opportunities.

 Social and Cultural Experiences